cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 1. **Prepare the Environment**

    Download the `the image <https://drive.google.com/file/d/1Zp5iIhjWvLM06CZOQXeZ1I0SiMEy3qEF/view>`_ on your local machine.
 Then download `balenaEtcher < https://etcher.balena.io/>`_.
-Use this to flash the new image onto your Pupper's USB by connecting it to your computer.
+Use this to flash the new image onto your Pupper's USB by connecting it to your computer (select the flash from file option and select the corresponding Samsung drive).

 2. **Run Foxglove**

    Open `Foxglove <https://foxglove.dev/>`_ in your browser or install it locally on your own computer.
-   You’ll use Foxglove to visualize Pupper's camera feed, which helps verify and debug object detection.
+   You’ll use Foxglove (better RVIZ) to visualize Pupper's camera feed, which helps verify and debug object detection.

 3. **Clone the Starter Code**